ThameeraFernando/status-codes-pkg/README.md

 ### Using detailed descriptions

-If you want to provide more descriptive information about the status code, use the `description` property:
+If you want to provide more descriptive information about the status code, use the `description` property.

 ```ts
 import { STATUS_CODES } from "https-status-handler";